KrupalWarale/HighAccurancy-Invoice-extraction-Excel/README.md

 ## ⚙️ Configuration

-The `colomnHeader.json` file defines the structure of the output Excel file.
+The `colomnHeader.json` file defines the structure of the output CSV file.
 Its contents and format should be documented.
 (Analyze `colomnHeader.json` and describe its structure and the role of each key.)